-- C. Vacation Accumulation Earned vacation is credited monthly at rates that are based upon length of continuous employment.
+Vacation Accumulation - Earned vacation is credited monthly at rates that are based upon length of continuous employment.
 Effective July 1, 2003 and thereafter, on a monthly basis, an employee who has exceeded the maximum vacation accrual (for his or her length of employment) will be ineligible to earn additional vacation credit.
-Monthly vacation accrual would resume after the accumulated balance is reduced below the maximum accrual. - D. Employees shall utilize a minimum of eighty (80) hours of accrued vacation time in the last twelve months from June 1st each year.
-Upon meeting this condition, the employee may choose to receive the balance of their respective calender year vacation accrual as pay, (not to exceed eighty (80) hours) provided the employee submits such request in writing to the Finance Director on or before June 1st each fiscal year, and such request is approved by the City Administrator.
+Monthly vacation accrual would resume after the accumulated balance is reduced below the maximum accrual.

+Employees may choose to receive the balance of their respective calender year vacation accrual as pay, (not to exceed eighty (80) hours) provided the employee submits such request in writing to the Finance Director on or before June 1st each fiscal year, and such request is approved by the City Administrator.
 The City Administrator shall have sole authority for approving, denying or paying a portion of the vacation balance.